-As an ex-freelance PrestaShop developer, I always ensured that my customers could recover from catastrophic failures quickly.
-This is done by adequately managing backups and knowing how to restore them.
+You can achieve that by adequately managing backups and knowing how to restore them.

 The backup and restoration process is not complicated.
-It is easy to make databases, files, images, categories, or products backups.
+It is easy to make databases, files, images, categories, or product backups.

 - Why PrestaShop Hosting Backups Are Bad